Ramón Altarriba y Villanueva: Personal political climax

-Following secession of the Integristas Altarriba, the only party MP and one of its few aristocrats, found himself in top strata of Carlism and became one if its most distinguished politicians.
-His relations with other party leaders were uneasy, even after departure of the allegedly hated Nocedal.
+Following secession of the Integristas Altarriba, the only party MP and one of its few aristocrats, found himself in the top strata of Carlism and became one if its most distinguished politicians.
+His relations with other party leaders were uneasy, even after the departure of the allegedly hated Nocedal.
 The undisputed Traditionalist leader in Vascongadas marqués de Valde-Espina, the claimant's personal secretary conde de Melgar and the aspiring political leader, marqués de Cerralbo found it difficult to work with Sangarrén and did not spare him harsh words; in the intrigue-ridden world of Carlism of the late 19th century he was accused of envy towards legitimate party leaders and turning Gipuzkoa into his personal fiefdom.
 When in late 1888 he was appointed vice-president of the newly established Junta Directiva del Circulo Tradicionalista de Madrid, he refused the post claiming – probably sarcastically – that he did not merit such an honor.

 In 1889 Carlos VII started to build formal nationwide party structures, initially disguised as an organization to stage celebrations of Conversión de Recaredo centenary; within its Junta Central, soon turned into a permanent collegial executive, Sangarrén was nominated to represent Castilla la Vieja.
 Like 10 years earlier, he called for a new jefe which would impose the party discipline, though it is not clear whether he himself hoped for the job.
-In the fall of that year liberal press speculated about a directorate leading the movement and mentioned him one of its 4 members.
+In the fall of that year, the liberal press speculated about a directorate leading the movement and mentioned him as one of its 4 members.
 Altarriba's position was confirmed when he was invited to Frohsdorf for the wedding of Carlos VII's daughter.
 Though in early 1890 El Cabecilla mocked marqués de Cerralbo, when later that year the latter was finally appointed the new Jefe Delegado Sangarrén rushed with congratulations, directed to "mi querido amigo".

 Ahead of the 1891 elections for the first time during Restoration the Carlists decided to take part officially and set up a co-ordinating committee.
 Details of its work are not known; the outcome was that in Azpeitia, which turned into a prestigious battlefield against the rebellious Ramón Nocedal, Sangarrén had to give way to the aspiring Gipuzkoan leader, Tírso de Olazábal.
 Himself he ran in two districts, Aranda de Duero (Burgos) and Santo Domingo de la Calzada (Logroño), losing in both.
 Following this defeat, he did not renew his electoral bid in any of the successive electoral campaigns.